INSIDE: Roam the Gnome’s Guide to the Best Australian Souvenirs to buy in Australia.

 These things are known as the most popular souvenirs in Australia so you can’t go wrong, but if you are looking for unique souvenirs from Australia, keep reading below.

 If you are looking for the best Australian souvenirs to take overseas, there’s plenty of inspiration here too.

 No.1: Tim Tam biscuits

 These are the most well known Australian biscuit on the supermarket shelves in Australia.

 They are top of the list of Australia snacks to send overseas.

 But Tim Tams are not the only Australian food gifts you should buy.

-There’s a WHOLE bunch of famous Australian foods and popular Australian chocolates and candy you need to get your hands on.
+There’s a WHOLE bunch of famous Australian foods (think Vegemite) and popular Australian chocolates and candy you need to get your hands on.

-PS: Take a sneak peek at the video of how to do a Tim Tam Slam below.
-This is the ONLY way to eat a Tim Tam as far as Aussies are concerned.
+This is the ONLY proper way to eat a Tim Tam as far as Aussies are concerned.

 Used as a topical antiseptic ointment or spray to prevent germs, stop inflammation, inhibit fungi growth and conditions like Athletes Foot, treat pimples, soothe dermatitis, kill household germs, help with dandruff and cradle cap.
 Lots of Aussie families put a few drops in a spray bottle with water and spray their kids’ hair every morning to prevent nits!